 Ambitious team members like having something to aim for.
 They don’t just want acknowledgement – they want to win something.
 An employee of the year award can serve that purpose.

 Yet that’s not all.
-Seeing someone on your team receive that level of recognition can be inspiring too.
+Seeing someone on your team receive meaningful awards can be inspiring too.
 The other employees feel happy for them, while simultaneously wanting a slice of their success.
 In doing so, these awards create a level of healthy competition that motivates everyone to do their best.

 Have you had similar doubts?
 Well, we hope the insights in this article have clarified matters.
 As we’ve seen, these awards are anything but inconsequential.

 They come with a host of compelling benefits to everyone involved – especially the organisation.
-If you’re searching for further ways to enhance the employee experience, then we can help.
+If you’re searching for further ways to enhance the employee experience or for help in developing award criteria, then we can assist.
 Click here to sign up to Qualee today.